ASMA-Tune: Unlocking LLMs' Assembly Code Comprehension via Structural-Semantic Instruction Tuning: Experimental Setup

 \subsection{Implementation Details}

 Our BCSD evaluation employs semantic retrieval comparison: all methods generate assembly explanations using identical prompts to build retrieval corpora.
 Input descriptions are created with the same template and using Contriever-MSMARCO~\citep{izacard2021unsupervised} as the retriever.
-We prevent data leakage by excluding prompts during corpus generation.
 Following ~\citep{ram2023context}, retrieval length $l = 64$ balances efficiency and information richness.
-Fixed templates enable controlled variable isolation for fair assessment of code comprehension capabilities.
+Inference uses a temperature of 0.2, top-k sampling set to 1, maximum input length constrained by the model's limit and maximum output length of 512 tokens.
+All experiments prevent data leakage by excluding prompts during corpus generation.